 The Lake Huron shoreline is notorious for its winter storms.
 During stormy winter weather the roads across Bruce, Grey and Huron counties can be closed for days.
 These winter storms leave many people without access to services like groceries and gas, and make it difficult for companies to deliver heating products like propane and oil.

-The best thing to do is to plan for the inevitable winter storms that roar across our region, by following these tips:
+Plan for winter storms in our region, by following these tips:

 - Monitor road and weather conditions prior to leaving your home.